clstoulouse/motu/README.md

 If this attribute is not present, default value is: "@@productId@@_@@requestId@@.nc"

+##### motuConfigReload
+Configure how motu configuration is reloaded.
+Arguments are only 'inotify' or an 'integer in seconds'. 'inotify' is the default value.
+* __'inotify'__: reload as soon as the file is updated (works only on local file system, not for NFS file system).
+* __'integer in seconds'__: reload each X second the configuration in 'polling' mode.
+If this integer is equals or lower than 0, it disables the refresh of the configuration.

 #### <a name="BSconfigService">Attributes defined in configService node</a>

 ##### <a name="BSconfigServiceName">name</a>